Free during early access — every feature is unlocked for our first users, no credit card required.Create your free profile

 Frequently Asked Questions (FAQ)

 Can I show my mixed-breed cat?
 Absolutely.
-The Household Pet classes are some of the most fun and competitive parts of any show.
+The Household Pet classes are some of the most fun and competitive parts of any show, and major events like the CFA International dedicate entire rings to them.

 How old does my cat need to be?
-Kittens can start at 4 months.
+Kittens can start at 4 months across all the major associations.
 Once they hit 8 months, they move into the adult categories.

 Do I need a "perfect" cat to win?
 In Household Pet classes, "perfect" means healthy, well-groomed, and sweet-tempered.
-You don't need a $2,000 pedigree to walk away with a ribbon.
+You don't need an expensive, show-quality pedigree to walk away with a ribbon—judges are scoring your cat on condition and care, not purchase price.

-Rules change, so always double-check the specific handbook for the association you’re showing with.
+Rules change, so always double-check the specific handbook for the association you're showing with—links to the CFA, TICA, ACFA, and GCCF rule books are in the Governing Bodies section above.